boddmg/ironpython/tutorial/code/README.txt

 You will also need a database; any of sqlite 3, MySQL, PostgreSQL or SQL Server.

-The 'complete' folder contains the code for the full version of Twatter.
+The 'complete' folder contains the code for the full version of Stutter.
 In this folder is a sqlite database and the sqlite binary plus data connector assembly for Windows.
 DONT LOOK AT THIS UNTIL AFTER THE TUTORIAL!